JetBrains/amper/docs/GradleMigration.md

 ### Step 1.
 Configure settings.gradle.kts

-By default, a basic `gradle.setting.kts` file looks like this:
+By default, a basic `setting.gradle.kts` file looks like this:
 ```kotlin
 pluginManagement {
     repositories {